 - Sesame seeds for garnish

-- In a skillet, saute the chicken thighs skin down first, in one tablespoon of cokking oil.
-But you can skip this step.
+- In a skillet, saute the chicken thighs skin down first, in one tablespoon of cooking oil.

 - Transfer the thighs into the slow cooker and add in the carrots.